refenv/cijoe/docs/source/packages/core/scripts/reporter.rst

 CLI arguments
 -------------
-options:

-* ``-h, --help``

-  show this help message and exit

 * ``--report_open {true,false}``

-  Whether or not the generated report should be opened (in a browser)
+  Whether or not the generated report should be opened (in a browser) (default: False)